cypress-io/cypress-documentation/source/guides/guides/debugging.md

 {% imgTag /img/api/type/console-log-of-typing-with-entire-key-events-table-for-each-character.png "Console Log type" %}

+# Debug errors

+Cypress prints several pieces of information when an error occurs during a Cypress test that can be helpful for debugging why the error occurred.

+{% partial errors_anatomy %}

 # Cypress fiddle

 While learning Cypress it may be a good idea to try small tests against some HTML.
 We have written a {% url @cypress/fiddle https://github.com/cypress-io/cypress-fiddle %} plugin for this.
 It can quickly mount any given HTML and run some Cypress test commands against it.